Consistent Conjectures in Dynamic Matching Markets: A solution concept given conjectures

-Whereas \autoref{definition:sol-given-c} is fairly general, it is worth noting that the definition rules out solution concepts in which the conjectures depend on the matching under consideration beyond the induced economy in period $t$.
-For instance, when considering whether to block matching \matching\ in period $t$, if agent \agent\ presumes all other contemporaneous agents--except perhaps for \agent's matching partner--remain matched according to \matchingt, then \agent's conjectures depend on the outcome specified by \matching\ in period $t$.
+Whereas \autoref{definition:sol-given-c} is fairly general, note the definition rules out solution concepts in which the conjectures depend on the matching under consideration beyond the induced economy in period $t$.
+For instance, when considering whether to block matching \matching\ in period $t$, if agent \agent\ presumes all other contemporaneous agents\textemdash except perhaps for \agent's matching partner\textemdash remain matched according to \matchingt, \agent's conjectures depend on the outcome specified by \matching\ in period $t$.
 (These conjectures are referred to as \emph{passive} conjectures; see \cite{chowdhury2004marriage} and \cite{doval2015theory}.)
 Instead, \autoref{definition:sol-given-c} presumes we can define the conjectures without reference to any specific matching.
-The matching under consideration only matters inasmuch as it determines who can match in each period, and hence whose conjectures one should check in each period.
+The matching under consideration only matters inasmuch as it determines who matches in each period, and hence whose conjectures one should check in each period.